ali22905/memories-server/README.md

 ## Purpose
 I created this website to practice and reinforce the skills I learned during the MERN stack course.
 It serves as a practical application of the concepts covered in the course.

-## Code Examples
-Unfortunately, no code samples are available for this project.

 ## Contact Information
 - Name: Ali Attia
 - Email: aly2292005@gmail.com